danilosierrac/gilbert-index/_posts/2017-03-15-sweet-compounding.md

 The trick is, you want to flip the equation where you’re the one benefitting from compounding, and not getting destroyed by it.

-And thus if you’re serious about financial independence and having the freedom to do what you want to do in this world, you’ll make it your mission to understand compounding on a gut level and find where to leverage it (e.g., ultra-low-cost passive index funds) and where to avoid it (e.g., debt).
+And thus if you’re serious about Financial Independence and having the freedom to do what you want to do in this world, you’ll make it your mission to understand compounding on a gut level and find where to leverage it (e.g., ultra-low-cost passive index funds) and where to avoid it (e.g., debt).

 You will take the time to study compounding, learn compounding, and become one with compounding.